rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 Almost all software originally come as C or "C++" programming language source files.
 The source programs are usually distributed as archives of source files.
 Usually  tar’ed or gzip’ed "gzip’ed" or bzip2’ed "bzip2’ed" files.
 This means they come compressed or as a single bundle.

 Most developers have made their source code conform to GNU standards, thereby making it easier to share with others.
-It also means that the packages will compile on any UNIX or UNIX like system (e.g., Linux)
+It also means that the packages will compile on any UNIX or UNIX like system (e.g., Linux).

 RPM is the underlying tool for managing applications (packages) on Red Hat based distros like such as  Rocky Linux, Fedora, Red Hat Enterprise Linux (RHEL), openSuSE, Mandrake and so on.